scoulomb/myk8s/Security/0-capabilities-bis-part1-basic.md

 https://github.com/scoulomb/myk8s/blob/master/tooling/test-local-registry.sh

-We push our custom image to registry (as ephemeral need to repush at each restart) I could use dockerhub instead.
+We push our custom image to registry (as ephemeral need to repush at each restart).
+We can use image-pull-policy never as alternative.
+I could use dockerhub instead.

 ````